\textsc{NaVIDA}: Vision-Language Navigation with Inverse Dynamics Augmentation

 During training, we jointly optimize the IDS and VLN objectives with shared parameters and task-specific prompts.
 For IDS, the model predicts $\mathbf{y}_t$ from $(v_t, v_{t+\ell})$ under a task-agnostic prompt $\mathcal{I}_{\mathrm{IDS}}$,

 while for VLN the model predicts the next chunk from the visual history and instruction,

-The combined objective $\mathcal{L}=\sum_{\tau\in D}\big(\mathcal{L}_{\mathrm{VLN}}^{\tau}+\mathcal{L}_{\mathrm{IDS}}^{\tau}\big)$ regularizes the representation to agree between actions that cause observed transitions and actions decoded under instructions, preserving the VLN action space and avoiding prediction of high-dimensional future appearance.
-With a unified chunk representation in place, inference can further exploit chunk-level uncertainty, which motivates the entropy-guided execution strategy described next.
+The combined objective $\mathcal{L}=\sum_{\tau\in D}\big(\mathcal{L}_{\mathrm{VLN}}^{\tau}+\mathcal{L}_{\mathrm{IDS}}^{\tau}\big)$ regularizes the shared representation by encouraging consistency between action-grounded visual dynamics and instruction-conditioned action prediction.
+Actions inferred from observed transitions are aligned with actions decoded under language guidance, preserving the original VLN action space while avoiding the need to predict high-dimensional future visual appearance.